 Her message was simple but as personal as it gets: Who does God say I am?
 What does My Father whisper about me when it’s just us together?
 I’ve never been bold enough to ask, but with Sara’s urging I find myself inquiring with the trust of a child.
 Lord, who am I to You?

 The answer?
 He’s proud of me.
-He says I’m special.
-He says I’m His.
-He says I’m a good mama.
+I’m dear to Him.
+I’m His.
+I’m a good mama.
 Even when I feel none of those things.
 He knows me best and yet He loves me best.

 His sweet affirmation is the only one I need.
 I can rest there.